Advice for the general public and vulnerable people

 In addition to this, please read our information leaflet 'Your wellbeing during the COVID-19 pandemic'.
-This leaflet is for vulnerable patients who are sheilding, but others may find the information helpful as well.
+This leaflet was developed for our patients who need to sheild, but others may find the information helpful as well.
 It contains some top tips to help you look after your mental health and wellbeing during the pandemic and signposts to other available resources.

 We also have a COVID-19 information page which provides the latest information about the trust and our services during the pandemic here.